gatsbyjs/gatsby/docs/blog/2019-03-15-design-code-blog-post/index.md

 ### **Learn from Doing**

 The Design+Code team chose Gatsby for its out-of-the-box support for page routing and its compatibility with GraphQL.
-Thomas also acknowledges they were well aware of Gatsby’s emerging popularity in the React ecosystem.
-Gatsby’s signature simplicity of starting up a new website with its variety of starter templates ticked off even more extras they were looking for.
+Thomas also acknowledges they were well aware of Gatsby's emerging popularity in the React ecosystem.
+Gatsby's signature simplicity of starting up a new website with its variety of starter templates ticked off even more extras they were looking for.

 AND, not to be overlooked, they wanted to be on the leading-side of offering Gatsby-build training.